owenhaedrich/haedrich-owen-a3-game/README.md

 - Press Tab to switch between the Playing view and the Gallery.
 You can rename photos by clicking on their title.

 - Adjust your view by moving the mouse to the edge of the screen.

+- The game ends when you have used all of your photos.

+- You can win by taking at least one photo of each unique creature.